This week, I'm feeling a little lonely. A little introspective. A little desperate. Do you know what I need?

 Somebody to Love is in something called "chromatic-minor", which I'm assured is a type of musical key.
 Or something.
 Anyway, it has a slightly Eastern, discordant feel about it, helped along by twanging guitars.
 Coupled with Grace Slick's distinctive soaring vocals, and rounded out by the constant refrain Don't you want somebody to love/don't you need somebody to love/Wouldn't you love somebody to love/You better find somebody to love - the song manages to be both haunting AND taunting.

 The verses themselves are simple rhyming couplets, reflecting the gaping hole of yearning desire for a deeper connection; but at the same time, giving a nod to some of the geo-political conflicts so infamously tied to the era: civil rights, Vietnam, women's liberation and the threat of nuclear war.
+"When the dawn is rose they are dead/ Yes, and you're mine, you're mine, you're so full of red".

 What else can you say?
 It's just pretty rocking, dude.
 Speaking of rock...